 I’d highly recommend doing the Emory Pre-College Program if you can afford it and it works with your summer schedule.
 I participated in a similar program at UCLA, and the program allowed me to figure out whether I was interested in attending UCLA (which I found out I wasn’t) and what kind of coursework I wanted to pursue.

 Applications are accepted on a rolling basis beginning in January, but students hoping to receive financial aid (which I’ll discuss more in-depth below) should apply before the preferred financial aid deadline: April 1.
-While the final application deadline for Summer 2016 has not yet been decided, the Pre-College program suggests you apply early as housing is limited for the program.
+The application deadline varies by program.
+The Pre-College program suggests you apply early as housing is limited for the program.
 This suggestion seems to indicate the earlier you apply, the more likely you'll be accepted.

 Program administrators will review your application and notify you via email of acceptance into the program.
 I spoke to someone at Emory's Pre-College office who said they look to accept students into the Pre-College program who would be qualified to attend Emory University.
 Not everyone who applies will be accepted.
 I'll give tips on how to get accepted below.